bcgov/hydrolook/README.md

 -   <http://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/>

 You will need to download that file, unzip it and put it somewhere on local storage.
 The path to the sqlite3 must be specified within each function that uses HYDAT.
+Or you can use the `download_hydat()` function from `tidyhydat`.

 Example
 -------